 The foundation of our clinical care philosophy is to treat the whole client.
 We address both the symptoms of addiction and the mental well-being of an individual.
 We offer expert treatment for a host of personality and mood disorders.

 It's been reported that over 20 million Americans suffer from some sort of disorder.
 Left untreated, they often turn to drugs and alcohol as a means of coping.
 Our expert professionals are trained to identify clients' hidden mental illness and establish the origins of their addictions to provide quality counseling and treatment.
 Clients are often unaware that they suffer from co-occurring disorders until our therapists illustrate how their mood disorder led to drug and alcohol abuse.

 Integrated, Evidenced-Based Dual Diagnosis Treatment

 We begin with a psychological assessment followed by detox, a staff-supervised process of removing the drug from the client’s body while managing the harsh withdrawal symptoms that can occur.
-Using the 12-step model in combination with in-depth group and individual counseling, our mental health professionals help identify overlapping symptoms of clients' substance abuse and mood disorders and work to help them manage the stress and trauma triggered by both.
+Using 12-step models in addition to other recovery-based models, in combination with in-depth group and individual counseling, our mental health professionals help identify overlapping symptoms of clients' substance abuse and mood disorders and work to help them manage the stress and trauma triggered by both.
 The primary goal of dual diagnosis treatment is to empower clients to address their mental disorder without having to turn to drugs and alcohol.